HNLMS Urania (2004): History

 Eventually she was launched on 18 May 2004, and commissioned a week later.
 Some parts of the old Urania were used in the construction of the new one.
-For example the old stern was fitted to the new ship but in the end was removed again in favor of a new stern.
+For example, the old stern was fitted to the new ship but in the end was removed again in favour of a new stern.
 The only remaining bit from the old Uranina being the wheel.